Danjavia/swish-js/README.md

 });
 ```

+### Bower
+Swish is also available as a Bower package.
+Just type `bower install css-swish`.

 ### About

 I made this library out of the frustrations of dealing with tedious transition bugs involving the display